polluks/scottfree-commodore64/README.md

 * Download either the scottfree64.d64 and/or the scottfree64.d81 file from the dist directory.
 * Open Vice, set the drive type to the appropriate type (1541/1581), and attach to the d64 or d81 respectively.
-* Use `LOAD "*",8,1` or `LOAD "README64",8,1` and the `RUN`.
+* Use `LOAD "*",8` or `LOAD "README64",8` and the `RUN`.
 This will load a BASIC stub readme I've created to help you understand the loading process, and how to pass arguments to the program.
-* The readme will explain that you need to first `LOAD "SCOTTFREE64",8,1`, THEN you must pass it any options you want to use, the game's file name, and optionally a save game file.
+* The readme will explain that you need to first `LOAD "SCOTTFREE64",8`, THEN you must pass it any options you want to use, the game's file name, and optionally a save game file.
 * **Note:** ScottFree64 now supports a binary formatted DAT file called **BDAT**.
 These BDAT files are optimized to **load much more quickly** with ScottFree64 (starting with version 0.9.3).
 To use just use the bdat file instead of the dat file. (**ghostking.bdat** instead of ghostking.dat)

 Example:

-	LOAD "SCOTTFREE64",8,1
+	LOAD "SCOTTFREE64",8
 	LOADING
-	READY
+	READY.
 	RUN:REM -D GHOSTKING.DAT YORICK

 In order to pass command line arguments to the program, binaries made in cc65 need to be run with the special `:REM` argument.